john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

     three = 3
     six = 2 * three

 Python is smart enough to figure out what type your variables are, without you telling it.
-This is valid Python code:
+All of this is valid Python code:

     name = "Jesse Owens"
     height = 180